mbadikyan/matlab_project/README.md

 >> cosNoiseData("data/example.csv")
 ```

 The format consists of an index (1-50 days) and the corresponding noisy cosine values.
-With no noise, we have a basic cosine curve:
+With no noise, we have a basic cosine curve (cut off at 50 days, where the period of the curve is 60 days):

 ![image](plots/data_no_noise.png)